 The First Penman Firle Place Antiques Fair was in early July 2016, well attended, and thoroughly enjoyed by both visitors and exhibitors.

 Much emphasis is put on offering a wide diversity of antiques and furnishings for the home, from the 17th Century to the present day, with prices from £10 up to about £10,000.
 Expect to find furniture, jewellery, metalware, personal and household accessories, silver, ceramics and bronzes, plus a wide selection of paintings, of all ages.

 The diversity creates a really friendly atmosphere in the fair, with all exhibitors getting on together, top BADA dealers making friends with smaller dealers, which was a delight to behold!

-The Venue: The 18th Century Riding School, Firle Place, West Firle, A27, 3 miles South East of Lewes, East Sussex BN8 6LP
+The Venue: The Georgian Riding School, Firle Place, West Firle, A27, 3 miles South East of Lewes, East Sussex BN8 6LP

 Nestled into the South Downs, the Firle Estate encompasses villages and farms as well as Firle Place, home to the Viscount Gage and family for 500 years.
 The original medieval house was extended by 1543 by Sir John Gage, trusted counsellor of Henry VIII, built of Caen stone, then re-modelled in the 18th century providing it’s current façade and many remarkable architectural features.
 Visitors can tour the House....

 Firle Place House will be open from noon to 4.30pm each day of the fair - full of wonderful furniture and portraits by old masters as well as an excellent collection of Porcelain.
 Admission to the house will be £5 with your Antiques Fair Catalogue (entrance is normally £9).

-The licenced Café in the Fair offered delicious quiches & home-made cakes.
-Plus in the House, the Tearoom will be open too - or you are welcome to bring a picnic and sit beside the long pond!
+The licenced Café in the Fair offers delicious quiches & home-made cakes.
+Plus in the House, the Tearoom will be open too, from noon to 4pm.

 It is a tranquil, unspoiled venue that is sure to appeal to antiques enthusiasts.
 Close by you will find Charleston Farmhouse, home to the Bloomsbury Set.